axibase/atsd/administration/logging.md

 # Logging

-Database logs are located in the directory `/opt/atsd/atsd/logs`.
+Database logs are located in the `/opt/atsd/atsd/logs` directory.

 Log files can be also downloaded from the **Settings > Server Logs** page.